junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 ### IMU sensor

 An IMU sensor, or Inertial Measurement Unit sensor is a device that measures the motion, orientation, and environmental conditions of an object.
-It consists of an accelerometer, gyroscope, and magnetometer.
+It consists of an **accelerometer**, **gyroscope**, and **magnetometer**.
 The accelerometer measures the acceleration of the object, the gyroscope measures the angular velocity, and the magnetometer measures the magnetic field.
 The IMU sensor used in this project is the [MPU-9250](https://invensense.tdk.com/download-pdf/mpu-9250-datasheet/).

 [//]: # (put GY-91 device screenshot here)